3.1.3.4. Probabilistic Learning on Manifolds (PLoM)

 About PLoM

-PLoM functionality in SimCenter tools is built upon PLoM package (available under MIT license), an opensource python package for Probabilistic Learning on Manifolds [ZhongGualGovindjee2021].
-The package mainly consists of python modules and invokes a dynamic library for more efficiently computing the gradient of the potential, and can be imported and run on Linux, macOS, and Windows platform.
+PLoM functionality in SimCenter tools is built upon PLoM package (available under MIT license), an opensource Python package for Probabilistic Learning on Manifolds [ZhongGualGovindjee2021].
+The package mainly consists of python modules and invokes a dynamic library for more efficiently computing the gradient of the potential, and can be imported and run on Linux, macOS, and Windows platforms.

 Basic Model